duncantl/RecursiveSource/README.md

 These control parameters should be passed to each call to source.

 So we explore how to implement this in this code.
+This is a somewhat interesting case study in
++ static code analysis,
++ meta-programming and manipulating language objects
++ semi-standard evaluation
++ run-time interception of calls
++ call frames and the call stack.

 There are several possible approaches to implementing this.

 + √ static analysis on each target script to find and modify any calls to source to add the additional arguments from the top-level call.
 + √ run-time, using trace() to catch each call to source() and assign values to parameters from the top-level call if they were not supplied in the specific call.
-+ [not implemented] run-time, temporarily define a new function source that captures the arguments in the original call to source()
++ [not implemented (yet)] run-time, temporarily define a new function source that captures the arguments in the original call to source()

 ## Static analysis